SekaiCTF 2024 challenges

 autoDisplay();

-When the landing page loads with a URL of the form /?autodisplay&auto_input=XSS, the above script will do the following:
+When the landing page loads with an address of the form /?autodisplay&auto_input=XSS the following things take place:

 1. Call autoDisplay()